What is the ROI on a Contact Center Solution?

 Deciding how to implement a customer care technology strategy

-There are two essential components to ROI
+Broadly speaking, there are two components to ROI

 1. Immediate numerical ROI, and longer-term, intangible ROI.
 It is tempting to assume that when it comes to ROI, all that really matters is the dollar figure at the end of the calculation.
 Of course, that is important.
 However, an analysis of ROI should also try to capture how changes to a technology solution will impact business in ways that are not immediately quantifiable, but which arguably impact ROI more than the immediate financial return.